High Protein Chicken Mac and Cheese

 If you’re anything like me, once you’ve nailed a solid high-protein mac ‘n cheese, the fun really begins with customized flavors.
 Here are a few of my favorites:

-- Buffalo – For a wing-night inspired experience, toss your cooked chicken in buffalo sauce before baking, and top it with a drizzle of ranch or blue cheese dressing before serving.
+- Buffalo – For a wing-night inspired experience, toss the shredded cooked chicken in buffalo sauce before baking, and top it with a drizzle of ranch or blue cheese dressing before serving.
 Bonus points for melting blue cheese crumbles on top!

-- BBQ – Toss your cooked chicken in BBQ sauce before mixing it in with the pasta, or drizzle a little sauce on top before baking for that irresistible sticky-sweet finish.
+- BBQ – Toss the shredded chicken in BBQ sauce before mixing it in with the pasta, or drizzle a little sauce on top before baking for that irresistible sticky-sweet finish.

 Absolutely.
-Feel free to mix and match the sharp cheddar and low-fat cheddar with other flavorful, protein-rich options, such as shredded Parmesan, gruyère, gouda, part-skim mozzarella, Swiss, or even fontina.
+Feel free to mix and match the gouda and low-fat cheddar with other flavorful, protein-rich options, such as shredded gruyère, Colby Jack, Swiss, or even fontina.

 Absolutely!
 Just use your favorite gluten-free pasta –something sturdy like chickpea or lentil pasta holds up well and adds even more protein.